Waboodoo/HTTP-Shortcuts/docs/advanced.md

 <a id="share-files"></a>
 ## Share files into a shortcut

-If you want to share a file, you can do so by opening the *Request Body / Parameters* section in the shortcut editor and there either set the *Request Body Type* to *File (Picker)* or set it to *Parameters (form-data)* and then add a parameter of type *Single File* or *Multiple Files*.
+If you want to share a file, you can do so by opening the "Request Body / Parameters" section in the shortcut editor and there either set the "Request Body Type" to "File (Picker)" or set it to "Parameters (form-data)" and then add a parameter of type "Single File" or "Multiple Files".
 After that save your changes.
 You should now be able to share files into the HTTP Shortcuts app (the option is called "Send to...") and it will allow you to pick the shortcut as a target.
 This will execute the shortcut and it will use the content of the shared file as the request body or as a form parameter.

+If your shortcut is a [Scripting Shortcut](shortcuts.md#scripting-shortcut), you can enable the receiving of shared files for further processing through Scripting by enabling the "Allow receiving files from share dialog" checkbox on the "Trigger & Execution Settings" screen.

 If you have multiple shortcuts that use files in their body, you'll be prompted to select which shortcut should receive the shared file.